elfsight/embed-sdk/README.md

 2. Pass the `callback` function, that will be called with the data about the user’s configured widget.
 3. Configure component `options`, if necessary.

-### 3. Operate Widget
+### 3. Process the user’s configured widget
-DESCRIPTION

-When user creates a widget, use receive in callback the following data:
+After a user’s widget is configured, it will call the callback function described in point 2, with the following data:

 ```js
 {